 American missionary family and their American pilot in northern Peru near the Colombian

 border.
 The plane was heading to the Peruvian town of Iquitos, having earlier departed from the

-town of Leticia in Columbia.
+town of Leticia in Colombia.
 It was mistaken for an airplane transporting contraband drugs.
 Of

 the four family members, the mother and infant daughter were killed.
 The father and son were